celestiaorg/docs/docs/developers/cosmwasm-dependency.md

 ## Docker Installation

-You will be using Docker later in this tutorial for compiling a smart contract to use a small footprint.
+We will be using Docker later in this tutorial for compiling a smart contract to use a small footprint.

-You recommend installing Docker on your machine.
+We recommend installing Docker on your machine.

 Examples on how to install it on Linux are found [here](https://docs.docker.com/engine/install/ubuntu/).